Ashishk279/Instagram-Backend/README.md

-## Social Media Backend
+# Social Media Backend
 This repository contains the backend for a social media application built using Node.js and Express.
 It includes user authentication, profile management, post creation, commenting, liking, following, and real-time chat functionality using Socket.IO.

-# Table of Contents
+## Table of Contents
-Installation
+-Installation
-Configuration
+-Configuration
-Usage
+-Usage
-API Endpoints
+-API Endpoints
-WebSocket Events
+-WebSocket Events
-Packages Used
+-Packages Used
-License
+-License

-# Installation
+## Installation
-Clone the repository:
+-Clone the repository:
 git clone https://github.com/Ashishk279/Instagram-Backend
 cd Instagram-Backend

-# Install dependencies:
+## Install dependencies:
 npm install

-# Create a .env file in the root directory and add the following environment variables:
+## Create a .env file in the root directory and add the following environment variables:
-# env
+## env

 PORT=8000
 MONGODB_URL=your_mongodb_connection_string